 Cons: No support for 130W CPUs including Intel LGA 2011x sockets

-At only $40, the Reeven RC-1001 Brontes blows away the competition by matching the performance of larger downdraft style coolers, while occupying a minimum amount of space.
+At only $40 (not available in the UK), the Reeven RC-1001 Brontes blows away the competition by matching the performance of larger downdraft style coolers, while occupying a minimum amount of space.
 Thanks to its small size, the Brontes should be a perfect choice for all but the smallest of cases.

 Read Review: Reeven RC-1001b Brontes